ClusterCockpit/cc-doc/content/en/docs/webinterface/plots.md

 ## Histograms

-Histrograms display (binned) data allowing distributions of the repective data source to be visualized.
-Data highlighting, zooming, and resetting zoom work identical to the metric plots.
+Histograms display (binned) data allowing distributions of the repective data source to be visualized.
+Data highlighting, zooming, and resetting the zoom work as described for metric plots.

 #### Example

 {{< figure src="../figures/histogram.png" alt="Histogram Example" width="100%" class="ccfigure mw-xs"
     caption="Duration distribution of selected jobs.
 The legends will display the X-Axis value label first, then the Y-Axis value label.
-The currently inspected bar is highlighted by a white dot and also the selection crosshair."
+The legend is shown for each bar individually when hovering the selection crosshair over the inspected bar.
+A highlight will show as white dot at the top."
 >}}

 ## Roofline Plot